lynaghk/todoFRP/todo/hlisp-javelin/README.md

   place immutably.
 No behaviors are attached or removed while the program runs.
 * Connections between the DOM and the FRP state machine are [delegated](http://api.jquery.com/delegate/) and indirect.
 * There are no direct connections between elements.
-Usually such connections are completely unnecessary.
-However, when elements must communicate they may do so via the state machine, as I/O operations.
-There are examples of both in this todo application.
+When elements must communicate they may do so via the state machine, as I/O operations.

 This model simplifies DOM interactions considerably.
 In fact, this model can maybe be boiled down to a single principle: all state is contained in the